Veterinary Dentistry & Dental Surgery in Nashville

 Since cats and dogs do not understand what is going on during dental procedures, they will often react by biting or struggling.

-Similar to how human dentists provide anesthesia to nervous or anxious patients, our vets in Tennessee provide anesthesia to all of our patients before performing dental procedures.
+Similar to how human dentists provide anesthesia to nervous or anxious patients, our vets in Nashville provide anesthesia to all of our patients before performing dental procedures.
 This puts less stress on animals and allows us to X-ray their mouth as required.